 We use the National Curriculum as a basis for developing the children’s reading, writing, speaking and listening skills.
 All children undertake a daily dedicated English lessons.
 Additionally and importantly, at South Stanley Infant & Nursery School, we see English teaching as something that must be, and is, embedded across all lessons and activities across the day.
 From speaking clearly and articulately around school, to writing at length as part of a topic lesson.

 There is also an emphasis on giving children the technical knowledge and language through which they can discuss and improve their work, helping them to become reflective and proactive learners.
-Children are explicitly taught grammar terminology and spelling rules, and we have a strong emphasis on the home-school link to support spelling development.
+We have a strong emphasis on the home-school link to support learning in English.

 Please see our long term English planning below.